 Amanda was born and raised in a suburb of the Greater Toronto Area, called Mississauga.
-She earned a Bachelor of Science at McMaster University in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
+She earned a bachelor's of science at McMaster University in Hamilton, Ontario, and then attended Saba University School of Medicine in the Dutch Caribbean.
 She completed the basic sciences portion of her medical education on Saba and traveled throughout the Northeast and Midwest United States for clinical rotations.
 Her journey, albeit slightly unconventional, allowed her to appreciate the true essence of diversity in and among these communities.
-Her experience has reinforced her passion for preventative medicine as well as addressing the social determinants of health.
-Outside of work, Amanda enjoys cooking for her family and friends, spending time by the water, and cheering on the 2019 NBA Champion Toronto Raptors.
-Amanda is excited to be apart of the NHDFMR and looks forward to exploring all that New England has to offer.
+Her experiences to date have reinforced her passion for preventative medicine, health care equity, social justice and advocacy, and transitional care management.
+Outside of work, Amanda enjoys hiking, and exploring New England beaches, breweries/distilleries and farm-to-table restaurants.

 Lindsay Weigel, MD